 Understanding the differences in dental bridges

-Dental bridges – An important tool that Now Dental may recommend as part of a restorative dental procedures
+Dental bridges may be part of a restorative dental care plan

 Dental bridges have long been used in dentistry as a component in the smile restoration process.
 A dental bridge is a device that is created to bridge the gap created when one tooth, or multiple teeth, are lost.
 The average dental bridge consists of two crowns on either side of the gap that fit onto the adjoining teeth, also called abutment teeth.
 False teeth are anchored to the bridge and are used to fill the gaps created by the lost teeth.
 Those false teeth are known as pontics in dental terminology, and they can be fashioned from a variety of materials including gold, silver, composite, or porcelain.

 Dental bridges represent one of the most important tools a dentist has for smile restoration.
 They can help fill the gaps left by lost teeth, maintain the natural shape of the mouth and face, restore proper chewing and speaking function, prevent adjoining teeth from crowding into the gaps, and balance biting and chewing force in the mouth.